 Make sure brake lever lock is fully disengaged before operating the ATV.

-When you ride the vehicle, brakes that are caused to drag by a continuous pressure on the lever may cause damage to the brake system and cause loss of braking capacity and/or fire.
+When you ride the vehicle, brake that are caused by a continuous pressure on the lever may cause damage to the brake system and cause loss of braking capacity and/or fire.